andrechalella/idempotent-nftables/README.md

 }
 ```

-2. Now run `systemctl start idempotent-nftables` (or `reload`, it's the same)
+2. Now run `systemctl start idempotent-nftables` (or `reload`, if it was already running)
 3. Find that it was loaded with `nft list ruleset`
-4. Modify that file, delete it or don't do anything at all
+4. Modify that file, delete it or (to test idempotency) don't do anything at all
-5. Run systemctl again (`reload` would be more semantic this time, but again it's the same)
+5. Run `systemctl reload idempotent-nftables`
 6. Check the ruleset again and find that there are no old or duplicated rules there

 ### Caveat